learnopenscience/module-template/README.md

 4. Open Software
 5. Open Results

-Course curriculum leads will get a link to make a new repository under the GitHub organization [learnopenscience](http://github.com/learnopenscience), with admin permissions granted automatically.
+Course curriculum leads will get a link to make a new repository under the GitHub organization [learnopenscience](http://github.com/learnopenscience) with the contents of this template reproduced, and admin permissions granted automatically.

 Next actions:

-- change the repository name to the module identifier
+- change the repository name to the module identifier as follows:
+  - TOPS-OC1-ethos
+  - TOPS-OC2-tools
+  - TOPS-OC3-data
+  - TOPS-OC4-code
+  - TOPS-OC5-results

 - add contributors (subject matter experts) as collaborators
-- make a dev branch

-Begin developing the content using the folder structure inherited from the template.
+- begin replacing the sample content in with your own

+You can create more files to add more sections to the module.
+Use one file per section, beginning with a top heading (using `#`), and add sub-headings (with `##` and `###`) as needed.
+These will be used automatically to build the table of contents.

 ---

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].
+Prepared by Lorena A. Barba (2022) for the AGU TOPS project.

 [![CC BY 4.0][cc-by-image]][cc-by]